IMSY-DKFZ/htc/README.md

 ## Tutorials
 A series of [tutorials](./tutorials) can help you get started on the `htc` framework by guiding you through different usage scenarios.
-> 💡 The tutorials make use of our soon-to-be-public HSI dataset HeiPorSPECTRAL.
+> 💡 The tutorials make use of our public HSI dataset [HeiPorSPECTRAL](https://heiporspectral.org/).
 If you want to directly run them, please download the dataset first and make it accessible via the environment variable `PATH_Tivita_HeiPorSPECTRAL` as described above.

 - As a start, we recommend to take a look at this [general notebook](./tutorials/General.ipynb) which showcases the basic functionalities of the `htc` framework.
 Namely, it demonstrates the usage of the `DataPath` class which is the entry point to load and process HSI data.
 For example, you will learn how to read HSI cubes, segmentation masks and meta data.
 Among others, you can use this information to calculate the median spectrum of an organ.
 - If you want to use our framework with your own dataset, it might be necessary to write a custom `DataPath` class so that you can load and process your images and annotations.
 We [collected some tips](./tutorials/CustomDataPath.md) on how this can be achieved.